The "Fish" Cheer/I-Feel-Like-I'm-Fixin'-to-Die Rag: Covers and features

 Pete Seeger covered the song in 1970.
 There were initially plans to release his version as a single, and indeed some copies were sent out to DJs, but according to Seeger, distributors refused to handle it, and it was never officially released.
-A copy is in the Vietnam War Song Project archive, and posted on YouTube..
+A copy is in the Vietnam War Song Project archive, and posted on YouTube.
 It was also included as a bonus track on a reissue of his 1969 album Young vs. Old.

 McDonald performed part of the song while playing a folksinging hippie named "Joaquin" in the Tales of the City TV miniseries.

 McDonald has said that American prisoner of war Phillip N. Butler told him that the song was regularly broadcast into Hỏa Lò Prison (the "Hanoi Hilton"), in North Vietnam, to the POWs by their captors, and Butler told him that the song actually boosted their morale as they hummed along.

 Eugene Chadbourne released two different rewritten versions.
-The first was in 1986, on his album Corpses of Foreign Wars, and was about the Iran-Iraq War.
-The second, about the Gulf War, was entitled "Feel Like I'm Fixin' to Die (Iraq)," on his 1991 7" single Oil of Hate.
+The first was in 1986, on his album Corpses of Foreign Wars, and was about the Iran–Iraq War.
+The second, about the Gulf War, was entitled "Feel Like I'm Fixin' to Die (Iraq)", on his 1991 7" single Oil of Hate.
 In the liner notes of the latter, he reveals that he also did versions about Grenada and Panama, and adds, "Stay tuned for further developments from the race that can't quit fighting!"

 The Passion Killers, comprising several members of the band Chumbawamba, covered the song with modified lyrics on their 1991 single, "Whoopee!
 We're All Gonna Die!", as a protest against the first Gulf War.

-Japanese band Omoide Hatoba included a 40-second-long cover on their 1992 album Black Hawaii, with the title reading "I-Feel-Like-I'm-Fix-in-to-Die Rag."
+Japanese band Omoide Hatoba included a 40-second-long cover on their 1992 album Black Hawaii, with the title reading "I-Feel-Like-I'm-Fix-in-to-Die Rag".
 Sung by Public Bath Records' David Hopkins, it consists of the intro (on brass instruments), first verse (rap-style drums and vocals), chorus (switching back to brass, with vocals), and the chorus starting to repeat when Seiichi Yamamoto cuts it off by shouting "Next!"

 Swedish rock singer Svante Karlsson covered it in 2003 on his album Autograph.
-This version features a solo performed by legendary guitarist Albert Lee.
+This version features a solo performed by guitarist Albert Lee.

 Bruno Blum changed the lyrics from the Vietnam-oriented original to an Iran-oriented parody and recorded it as "I-Feel-Like-I'm-Fixin'-to-Die Rag (Revisited)" released on his 2017 Rock n roll de luxe album.

 The song has been featured in the films Woodstock (1970), More American Graffiti (1979), Purple Haze (1982), My Science Project (1985), and Hamburger Hill (1987), and the HBO miniseries Generation Kill (2008).
 It was also featured in the TV show The Wonder Years, in the season 2 episode, titled "Walk Out" (1989).

 It was referenced on the 2008 edition of the AP United States History exam.